hindu-comm/mail_stream_advaita-l/2016/05/Shankara_and_DrishTi/193__Venkatraghavan_S.md

 > own world, either we have to accept that there will be multiple creations
 >

-​No need to try hard to justify it.
+No need to try hard to justify it.
 If you are able to justify dRRiShTisRRiShTi for ekajIva by using svapna-nyAya; you are free to use the same for aneka-jIva.
 It is accepted that there are nAnA-prapa~Ncha.
 The usage 'what i see is being seen by you' is illusion again.

-Rest of your post doesn't need attention at this point.​
+Rest of your post doesn't need attention at this point.

-​How vAchaspati reaches at nAnAjIva, is other point.
-We may head to bhAmaati for that.​
+How vAchaspati reaches at nAnAjIva, is other point.
+We may head to bhAmaati for that.